10 Common Misconceptions & Errors in Treating Asthma

 being addicted, or "I just can't stop", but there is still no

-'acute bronchitis').
-Also, smoking greatly retards
+Also, smoking greatly retards recovery,

-recovery, since cigarette smoke impairs clearing of mucus from
+since cigarette smoke impairs clearing of mucus from

 the lungs.
 I tell my patients it's like complaining of